 When you run a query against a database server, it returns a response to the client.
 There are three types of server response to an SQL query:

 Tabular data is displayed in the data editor.
 Status messages and errors are logged to the Output window.
-Errors are not only logged to the Output window they are also shown in the Error List window.
+Errors are not only logged to the Output window, but are also shown in the Error List window.

-The following image represents general view of the Output window.
+The following image shows the general view of the Output window.

-The window can contain up to four output panes (depending on the specific product):
+The window can contain up to three output panes (depending on the specific product):

-As you can see from the above screen-shot, server errors are also logged to the Output window.
-And you can navigate to the place of an error by the double click on the shortcut menu.
+As you can see from the previous screen-shot, server errors are also logged to the Output window.
+You can navigate to the place of an error by double-click or from the shortcut menu.

-You can search text in the Output window.
+You can search text in Output window.
 To find specific text:

-Here is an example of an error displayed in the Error List.
+Here is an example of an error displayed in Error List.